openshift/console/INTERNATIONALIZATION.md

 1. Look up the [ISO 639-1 code](https://www.loc.gov/standards/iso639-2/php/code_list.php) for the new language.
 2. Add the new language code to `./frontend/i18n-scripts/languages.sh`
 3. Update the language switcher component (`./frontend/public/components/modals/language-preferences-modal.tsx`) to support the new language if translations are available.
+4. Update the OCP UI Project Template to include the new laguage(s) in the Phrase TMS portal.
+Refer to the [Phrase Project Templates ](https://support.phrase.com/hc/en-us/articles/5709647439772-Project-Templates-TMS) on how to update the Project Template.
+You must have Phrase project owner permissions to perform this task.

 #### Utilities
 We have added various scripts to help us automate internationalization-related tasks in OpenShift.